Windsooon/cpython/Doc/library/dataclasses.rst

    require additional per-field information.
 To satisfy this need for additional information, you can replace the default field value with a call to the provided :func:`field` function.
 For example::

+     from dataclasses import dataclass, field
+     from typing import List

      @dataclass
      class C: